Lincoln University Logo

 Your own vehicle

 If you decide to drive to campus, you can use the Orchard Car Park via Gate 3 from Springs Road or the Springs Road Car Park just opposite Gate 3.
-We encourage ride-sharing and have teamed up with Hitch to bring staff and students a platform that makes carpooling easy, and we offer dedicated, convenient parking spaces in the Orchard car park for those who choose to carpool.
+We encourage ride-sharing and we offer dedicated, convenient parking spaces in the Orchard car park for those who choose to carpool.

 If you are bringing an electric vehicle, we have car charging stations in the Orchard Carpark, near the Science South building, near the Old Printery building and behind the Dairy (please see EV signs on the campus map).
 There is a time limit (180 minutes) and these parking sites usually have high usage.
 EV charging is also available at Lincoln New World just a couple of minutes' drive away.